Chadwick Tromp: Baltimore Orioles

 On April 13, 2025, Tromp signed a minor league contract with the Baltimore Orioles.
-In 20 appearances for the Triple-A Norfolk Tides, he batted .254/.338/.413 with three home runs and 10 RBI.
+In 20 games for the Triple-A Norfolk Tides, he batted .254/.338/.413 with three home runs and 10 RBI.
 On May 26, the Orioles selected Tromp's contract, adding him to their active roster.
-After two appearances for Baltimore, Tromp was designated for assignment by the Orioles on May 31.
+After two games for Baltimore, Tromp was designated for assignment by the Orioles on May 31.
 He cleared waivers and elected free agency on June 3.
 Tromp re-signed with Baltimore on a minor league contract the same day.
 On June 23, the Orioles added Tromp back to their active roster after Maverick Handley suffered an injury.
 However, Tromp himself was placed on the injured list with a low back strain on July 1; in six games for Baltimore, he had gone 3-for-16 (.188) with a solo home run.
-On July 25, Tromp was activated from the injured list; he was subsequently removed from the 40-man roster and sent outright to Norfolk, an assignment which he declined in favor of free agency.
+On July 25, Tromp was activated from the injured list; he was subsequently removed from the 40-man roster and sent outright to the minors.
+He rejected the assignment, electing free agency.